Tugdual-G/Cadwing/README.md

 The use of multiples airfoil is possible on the same wing.

 ## Usage
+The main script is cadwing.py.

-Two faces must be selected.
+Two faces must be selected in FreeCAD, or their names must be provided in the script.
-The first one serve as the wing root for the algorithm, the chord of the subsequent airfoil sections will be parallel to this face.
+The first one serve as the wing root plane for the algorithm, the chordline of the subsequent foil sections will be parallel to this face.
-The second face must the chordline surface, which gives the overall shape of the wing.
+The second face must be the chordline surface, which gives the overall shape of the wing.

+**Note** : The foil sections are perpendicular to the chordline surface.

-The chord surface can easily be drawn with the sketch workbench, and then, using extrusion and boolean operations, it is easy to obtain a surface or a solid's face with the right shape.
+The chordline surface can easily be drawn with the sketch workbench, and then, using extrusion and boolean operations, it is easy to obtain a surface or a solid's face with the right shape.

 The leading edge and trailing edges can be swapped in the python script.